 Oracle Exadata X4-8 is especially well suited for high-end OLTP workloads, in-memory or memory-intensive workloads, large-scale database consolidations, including DBaaS, and multi-rack data warehouses.
 A single-rack Oracle Exadata X4-8 has up to 12 TB of system memory 672 terabytes of disk, 44 terabytes of high-performance PCI Flash, 240 database CPU cores, and 168 CPU cores in storage to accelerate data-intensive SQL.
 The Oracle Exadata X4-8 supports all Oracle Exadata software optimizations, including Smart Flash cache, Smart Flash compression, hybrid columnar compression, and InfiniBand messaging.

 The Oracle Exadata Database Machine X4-2 is Oracle's most popular engineered system, delivering extreme performance and availability for any database workload.
 Its scale-out architecture allows compute and storage to expand linearly from a one-eighth rack to 18 full racks.
 The smallest configuration is the one-eighth rack, which comes with 21 terabytes of raw storage and 30 CPU cores.
 The largest configuration has petabytes of storage and thousands of processing cores.
 Smaller Exadata Database Machine configurations can be expanded online to larger configurations.

-The Exadata Storage Expansion Rack enables you to grow the Exadata storage capacity and bandwidth of Exadata Database Machine X3-2 and X3-8 and SPARC SuperCluster.
-It is designed for database deployments that require very large amounts of data including: historical or archive data; backups and archives of Exadata Database Machine data; documents, images, file and XML data; LOB’s and other large unstructured data.
+The Oracle Exadata Storage Expansion Rack enables you to grow the Exadata storage capacity and bandwidth of Exadata Database Machine X4-2 and X4-8 and Oracle SPARC SuperCluster.
+It is designed for database deployments that require very large amounts of data, including: historical or archive data; backups and archives of Oracle Exadata Database Machine data; documents, images, file, and XML data; LOB’s, and other large unstructured data.